deficollective/deficollective.github.io/content/english/pages/treasury-management-policy.md

 # meta title
 meta_title: "The DeFi Collective - Treasury Management Policy"
 # meta description
-description: "The Treasury Management Policy details the logic governing the operations of the Collective's treasuries to maximize the support provided to mission-critical projects and tokens while minimzing risks incurred."
+description: "The Treasury Management Policy details the logic governing the operations of the Collective's treasuries to maximize the support provided to mission-critical projects and tokens while minimizing risks incurred."
 # save as draft
 draft: false
 ---